 If you do not see a Program that fits your school’s needs, then allow Group for the East End’s staff to customize a field study to suit your district’s curricular needs.
 Our knowledgeable staff can design an individualized program or series of programs that will certainly captivate students’ attention and give them a new ecological perspective.

 Classes follow Long Island’s geological history from the formation of its underlying bedrock to its glacial deposits on or near the surface.
-This program emphasizes how the Earth’s land masses and climate are constantly hanging over long periods of geologic time.
+This program emphasizes how the Earth’s land masses and climate are constantly changing over long periods of geologic time.
 The lesson culminates with an ‘ice cream glacier,” modeling Long Island’s glacial beginnings.

 During this program students will discuss the 6 major characteristics that all living organisms possess, as well as, the 7 primary taxonomic groups.
 Students will then break into small teams and actively classify local invertebrates and vertebrates species based on their similar characteristics.
 This program nicely compliments many of our other educational programs and therefore can be used in conjunction with such lessons as, Animal Adaptations and Estuary Explorations.